Blog

 The main goal of minute-taking (or ‘scribing’) a meeting is to accurately record and clearly present the proceedings and outcomes of the meeting.

-How accurate does the first draft of the minutes need to be?
+How accurate does the 1st draft of the minutes need to be?

 The first draft of a meeting – the draft you type while people are speaking – doesn’t need to be highly accurate in terms of spelling, punctuation or grammar.
 However, it has to include all the information required for you to later rewrite and edit it into an accurate representation or summary of the meeting.